bpanicker13/binupanicker.github.io/design portfolio/README.md

 Design Portfolio
 ----------------

 This is a Design Portfolio using the Behance API to showcase my work done as a Graphic Designer.
-The past 10 years I have created several brands of consumer products.
+The past 10 years I have created several consumer product designs as well as marketing material for print.

 Instructions
 ------------